 During Clarence’s deployment, Anna worked as a seamstress and also swept at a beauty shop owned by an “Ethel” at the Rice Hotel.
 Anna eventually became so skilled in the art of beauty that she was able to become a beautician full-time.
 She worked at a salon called the “Ladies Beauty Shop” and other high end shops in the elite River Oaks and Montrose neighborhoods.

 Soon, Anna was in such high demand that she graduated to doing personal house calls for the upper-class White women in Houston.
-Eventually, she made so much money she was able to quite working at the salon, and did quite well for herself.
-However, Anna’s success bothered the other White beauticians and they eventually banned together to present Anna from working in the area.
+Eventually, she made so much money she was able to quit working at the salon and did quite well for herself.
+However, Anna’s success bothered the other White beauticians and they eventually campaigned to prevent Anna from working in the area.
 Anna responded by creating her own beauty shop within her home (3411 Nalle / Extant) and invited her clients over for work.

 “We was never foolish…I tell you a lot of people make money.
 But they don’t know the value of it.
 Pennies make nickles.
 Dupree and me wasted nothing.”Anna Johnson Dupree / Houston Chronicle Vol. 73 No. 309 / August 18, 1974

-When Clarence returned from the war, he worked in various hotels and a country club in River Oaks.
+When Clarence returned from the war, he worked in various hotels, including the Brazos Hotel, and a country club in River Oaks.
 During the Great Depression, Anna and Clarence lived meagerly and saved earnestly.
 Doing so allowed them to amass quite a sum of money and eventually, they were able to dabble in real estate.

 Philanthropic Fruits of Labor